 The Town Theatre Once Was Wonderland, Then The Palace Theatre

-Built in 1907, The Electric Building, home to the Town Theatre in later years, was originally known as Hotel LeRay.
-One of LeRay’s earliest storefront occupants was a little nickelodeon, the first movie theater in Watertown, N.Y., named Wonderland.
+Constructed in 1907, The Electric Building, home to the Town Theatre in later years, was originally known as Hotel LeRay.
+One of LeRay’s earliest storefront occupants was a little Nickelodeon, the first movie theater in Watertown, N.Y., named Wonderland.

 After opening their newest theater, The Olympic, on June 4, 1917, the enterprising Papayanakos Brothers, who also owned the Antique Theater on Court St., known in later years as the Liberty Theater, would turn their eyes to Wonderland and reopen it after upgrades in late 1917 as the Palace Theater.
 The Palace would seat 600 in its auditorium with nearly 300 in a balcony.

-In 1949, the Palace Theatre would undergo new management, a remodeling and rebranding to become The Town Theater.
-The Watertown Daily Times would report of its opening on December 14–
+In 1949, the Palace Theatre would undergo new management, remodeling, and rebranding to become The Town Theater.
+The Watertown Daily Times would report its opening on December 14–

 TOWN THEATRE TO OPEN ON FRIDAY